The honours system recognises people who have:

 They’ll usually have made life better for other people or be outstanding at what they do.

 Whether someone gets an honour - and the honour they get - is decided by an honours committee.
-The committee’s recommendations go to the Prime Minister and then to the Queen, who awards the honour.
+The committee’s recommendations go to the Prime Minister and then to the King, who awards the honour.

 Nominating someone for an honour